opiethehokie/cloud.openshift.cartridge.wlp/README.md

 | OPENSHIFT_LIBERTY_IP        | The IP address used to bind Liberty
 | OPENSHIFT_LIBERTY_HTTP_PORT | The Liberty listening port

-For more information about environment variables, consult the Users Guide.
+For more information about environment variables, consult the [environment variable documentation][].

 ## Installing the Cartridge to OpenShift Origin